zopefoundation/refline.srccheck/src/refline/srccheck/README.txt

 It's easy to use.

-Import the package yuou want to check:
+Import the package you want to check:

   >>> import refline.srccheck